Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 <br>

 ### Wireframe mock-ups
 Wireframes were produced for the Majority of ther sites main pages.
-This helped to develop a theme which i made sure to include on the more redundant pages that wireframes weren't made for (login/logut/contact us forms)[here](/static/docs/wireframes.pdf).
+This helped to develop a theme which i made sure to include on the more redundant pages that wireframes weren't made for (login/logut/contact us forms).

 Attention was paid to the elements that would be present on each page such as the header, nav bar  and the footer.
 The header allows for multiple levels of navigation around the site and also provides the user with shortcuts to information on the store plus there personal information and is all within the same place throught site navigating.
 This is important for continuity and fluidity through the site